 - Dental Services Report (DSR)

-Additionally, the WRMA team provides TA on the Grantee Contract Management System (GCMS).
-In addition to direct training and TA provided via the phone, email, and in-person conferences, the team also writes and updates the manuals and other educational materials that accompany each report and conducts webinars that train grantees on each report.
+In addition to direct training and TA provided via phone, email, screenshare, and in-person conferences, the team also writes and updates the manuals and other educational materials that accompany each report and conducts webinars that train grantees on each report.